gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

 This is the start of a db model, you will get there eventually but it is far to early in the process to know if what you are doing enforces the domain properly.

-## Developing your ubiquitous language
-At this point we should think of things as developing an encyclopedia of institutional knowledge.
-In fact I would recommend taking on this task at this point.
-Every interview you undertake should be approached as an opportunity to collect and share very useful domain knowledge that may currently exist in a silo.

-If you can build a wiki or some other communication tool that can state what all the domain language is in different parts of you institution then you have a communication standard you can reference for new hires, naming things in the future and understanding what user means in the context of sales.

 # Job Shadowing

 Nevin has invited us back to do some job shadowing.
 In this process we are looking to gain on the ground experience to see all the parts of the process that are often not discussed in an interview because they are so ingrained in day to day activity they seem obvious to the domain expert.